You searched for: “biomass

 Word Entries containing the term: “biomass

-A technology that extracts heat energy from biomass so that it can then be used for a variety of heat and power applications.
+A technology that extracts heat energy from biomass: By using the method of biomass combustion, a variety of power applications can be produced, like electricity!

 This entry is located in the following unit: Biomass Elements and Uses + (page 1)